 To me, kimchi adds a welcome liveliness to the heavy grease of the cheese, while the cheese also helps to cut the piercing acidity of the kimchi.
 But, much to my disappointment, Bowl #2 and his mother were both horrified by the thought of kimchi grilled cheese.
 (His reaction was “Kimchi WHAT?” while his mom just looked at me in amazement when I suggested it.)
-It looks like some people, like the folks at Serious Eats, partially have my back — they did articles on kimchi quesadillas here and kimchi grilled cheese here.
+It looks like some people, like the folks at Serious Eats, are partially on board — they did articles on kimchi quesadillas here and kimchi grilled cheese here.
 But these have met with some resistance too, particularly to the kimchi quesadilla.
 Bowl #2’s objection is that the cheese drowns out the pungent taste of the kimchi, which I can understand.
 Others just seem to abhor the thought of the combination.
 From my perspective, kimchi and cheese are just meant to be together, like a particularly awesome, sassy PB&J. To quote the articles by Serious Eats, it would never occur to me that it might “blow up with pure evil,” and it’s not even that it “doesn’t sound appealing” to me but turns out to be.
 It just sounds super duper appealing!
 But I guess I’m just weird like that.

-1/2 cup kimchi, drained, patted dry, and chopped
+- 3/4 to 1 cup kimchi, drained, patted dry, and chopped

 Thank you for reading and sorry if I disgusted you! 😉

 PS Anyone notice a pattern here lately?
 Blueberries, then kimchi.
 Then blueberries.
 Then kimchi.
 Maybe I should rename this blog “Blueberries & Kimchi.”
 (That sounds definitely more disgusting than kimchi and cheese.
 But I kinda like the sound of it.)